 Welcome one and all to the news page of the Thames Valley Group of the NACC …

-We meet on the last Thursday of every month (December can be a bit iffy, as Christmas can interrupt our otherwiswe happy times! – bah humbug!), gathering some time around 8pm in the The Swan PH, Three Mile Cross, RG7 1AT, just off the A33 near Reading.
+We meet on the last Thursday of every month, gathering some time around 8pm in the The Swan PH, Three Mile Cross, RG7 1AT, just off the A33 near Reading.
 As with all true wimps, many of us arrive on four wheels, although a few stalwarts regularly get a bike of some description out to impress the rest of us.
 It is at this point that I’d like to stress that you don’t need to actually own a cyclemotor or autocycle to join us – just an interest in the subject is all you need, an ability to exaggerate all the old glory days of what you’ve been up to with interesting machines – as in “the older I get, the faster I went” mode.
 We’re all experts at it.

-Generally speaking, as a group we put on three main runs during the year, the first being the As It Was Buzz for cyclemotors only, from the Royal Oak PH, Pewsey SN9 5ES.
-This year (2017) it will be run on Saturday 24th June, with our long-established (18th year) Odiham Run held the next day on the Sunday, so riders can have a whole weekend of unalloyed joy.
-Our other event is The Silchester Saunter which this year will be held in September.
-Both are around 20 or so miles long, the Saunter having a much-loved tea stop halfway round to enable riders to re-group and chat AND EAT.
+Generally speaking, as a group we put on three main runs during the year, the first being the As It Was Buzz for cyclemotors only, previously held at the Royal Oak PH, Pewsey – but the dire state of the roads on our route has caused us to abandon it.
+From this year (2019) the As It Was Buzz has been combined with our long-established (18th year) Odiham Run held the next day on the Sunday, both runs starting from The Four Horseshoes PH at Long Sutton near Odiham, so riders can have a whole weekend of unalloyed joy.
+Our other event is The Silchester Saunter which this year will be held on September 23rd.

 We welcome all sorts of oldish, low-powered machines, although a hardcore (steady boys!) of us are rather besotted with the true cyclemotors genre.
 But we’ll talk to anybody.
 We also get up to other things – we often, although not always, have a BBQ gathering in the summer, a time when most of the ladies attached to cyclemotorists can get together and chat about things other than biking, and without the fear of abject boredom for several hours.